sgminer-dev/sgminer/doc/FAQ.md

 ## Can I mine with different login credentials or pools for each separate
 device?

-No. Run per-device instances with `-d`.
+No. Run per-device instances with command-line argument `-d`, or specify `device` in the configuration file.
+Use per-instance configuration files if needed (specified with `--config` on the command line).

 ## Can I put multiple pools in the config file?